 Vitamin C Top 10 Benefits: A Comprehensive Breakdown

 Your parents always tell you to drink OJ when you’re feeling sick or feel a cold coming on.
 There’s something about a cool glass of orange juice that just makes you feel good.
 It may not actually be able to abolish the common cold, but it does give your immune system a boost and possibly speeds up your healing process.
-Vitamin C is found in a large array of fruits and vegetables, like green and red peppers, broccoli, papaya, cantaloupe, and strawberries.
+Vitamin C is found in a large array of fruits and vegetables, like green and red peppers, oranges, broccoli, papaya, cantaloupe, and strawberries.
 As you may have noticed, the greatest thing about vitamin C is that it’s pretty affordable and easily accessible, a win-win!

 Our bodies need many different varieties of nutrients to look and function at its best.
 Vitamin C is an important piece in that game.
 Since a lot of vitamin C is already stored in our skin, it can help protect and rejuvenate our complexions.
 Vitamin C should be just as much a part of our skin care regime as washing our face and putting on sunscreen, and let me explain why!